Modbus: The Original Industrial Fieldbus Protocol

 In this case, the coil at address 0x0000 is ON.
 Had the request not been successful, the exception response would contain the function code with the msb set high (0x81) along with an exception code that explains what went wrong.
 Exception code 0x02 means that an illegal data address was used, i.e., there is no coil at 0x0000 in this slave's memory.

-Figure 5 shows an example of a Write Single Register transaction (function code 0x06).
+The next example illustrates a Write Single Register transaction (function code 0x06).
 Here, the master requests a write of data 0xA0A0 to address 0x00FF.
 The slave's response is simply an echo of the request.

 The example exception response here shows the function code with the msb set high along with an exception code of 0x04.
 This code means that an unrecoverable error has occurred while the slave was attempting to perform the request.